sid988/tiny-url/README.md

 # tiny-url
 A url shortening service

+## How to run
+Run `docker compose up` command to run the services and setup the databases.

 ## Solution
 The idea here would be to have 2 microservices each for user management and url minification.
 For ease of user management we have a Super Admin user, who was full access to all the operations.
 For authentication purpose we will be making use of JWT tokens and Basic Authentication over both the services.
-Following will be the endpoints exposed by both the services:
+Following are the endpoints exposed by both the services.

 ### user-service
+The service accessible on port 3000 i.e. http://localhost:3000

 - **POST** */users* - For adding a new user
     ```
         Basic Auth: token:<Token generated via login endpoint>